 Better visibility into complex supply chains translates to fewer disruptions, increased customer satisfaction and lower costs.
 A supply chain visibility (SCV) project empowers product teams to spot and fix weaknesses in the supply chain, such as inventory shortfalls or order fulfillment issues, before they become major problems.

-Sounds great.
+Sounds great, right?
 But many companies have found gaining meaningful end-to-end insights a bigger challenge than they banked on.
 Let’s look at why that is and how to overcome common roadblocks.

 What Is Supply Chain Visibility (SCV)?

-SCV is enabled by supply chain management technology, which provides near-real-time data about logistics and supply chain operations.
-That data helps companies maneuver around inventory shortages, avoid bottlenecks, meet compliance directives and track products through to delivery.
+SCV is enabled by supply chain management technology, which provides real-time data about logistics and other aspects of your supply chain.
+This data helps companies maneuver around inventory shortages, avoid bottlenecks, meet compliance directives and track products through to delivery.

 SCV may refer to visibility both inside a company’s own operational borders and across a partner network.
-The former is clearly less of a challenge—though still not trivial—because the company controls access to relevant data sources.
-To track movement of a widget from a factory in China to a U.S. assembly plant to a wholesale distributor and on to the customer or retailer is a multifaceted operation requiring integration of diverse partner systems.
+The former is clearly less of a challenge — though still not trivial — because the company controls access to relevant data sources.
+To track the movement of a widget from a factory in China to a U.S. assembly plant to a wholesale distributor and on to the customer or retailer is a multifaceted operation requiring the integration of diverse partner systems.

-The technologies, such as supply chain and inventory management software, to achieve this visibility are typically part of a company’s broader enterprise resource planning (ERP) system.
+The technologies, such as procurement and inventory and order management software, to achieve this visibility are typically part of a company’s broader enterprise resource planning (ERP) system.

 Goals of Supply Chain Visibility